DNA64/DOSBoxES/README.md

 #### Inaccurate number of games displayed, missing files not shown, or extra files displayed in menu.

-In order to keep the menu free and clear of all those unwanted additional files, Emulation Station will ONLY list files with a lowercase extentsion.
+In order to keep the menu free and clear of all those unwanted additional files, Emulationstation will ONLY list files with a lowercase extentsion.
 Example: TMNTEGA.exe (Where as TNMNTEGA.EXE will not be displayed).
 You may need to reboot for these settings to take effect.
-In the event the changes do not take effect please delete the `gamelist.xml` file located in `/media/project_eris/opt/emulationstation/.emulationstation/gamelists/pc/`
+In the event the changes do not take effect please delete the `gamelist.xml` file located in `/media/project_eris/opt/emulationstation/.emulationstation/gamelists/dosboxes/`

 Not all games will work right out of the box so to speak.
 Some may require a special configuration file or initial installation or setup.
 The good news is, DOSBox has been around for a LONG LONG time.
 So there is already tons of valuable information out there to help you get these games working and troubleshoot any issues you might have.
 Also make sure your file isn't corrupted.
 You can do this by comparing it's checksum to a known good one found online.